-If there is a fuel joint on the motor, firmly connect the fuel line to the joint.
-Then firmly connect the other end of the fuel line to the joint on the fuel tank.

-Squeeze the primer pump, with the arrow pointing up, until you feel it become firm.
-During engine operation place the tank horizontally, otherwise fuel cannot be drawn from the fuel tank.
+- If there is a fuel joint or a fuel cock on the boat, firmly connect the fuel line to the joint or open the fuel cock. - Squeeze the primer pump, with the arrow pointing up, until you feel it become firm.